-- 1. Remove the hex nuts from both ends of the X-axis leadscrew. - 2.
-Identify the two ball handles with the spring-loaded center bushings (see Figure 9). - 3.
-Position the ball handle so that the protruding part of the bushing is facing toward the table, align the keyway with the X-axis leadscrew key, then slide it onto the leadscrew.

-4. Secure the ball handles with the hex nuts removed in Step 1.
+- Remove the hex nuts from each end of the X-axis leadscrew. - 2.
+Identify the two ball handles with the spring-loaded center bushings (see Figure 8). - 3.
+For each ball handle, position it so that the protruding part of the center bushing is facing toward the table, align the keyway with the leadscrew key, then slide it onto the X-axis leadscrew. - 4.
+Secure the ball handles with the hex nuts removed in Step 1.